 Thanks to an abundance of modern Australian influences, as well as access to some of the best produce in the country, Craig is able to create beautiful, seasonal dishes of uncompromising quality.
 Nearly all of his ingredients are locally sourced, from the asparagus and butter to the wallaby and abalone.

 Stillwater prides itself on its style of elegant casual dining; it has all the attributes and service of fine dining, without the fuss.
 Craig styles his menu in a flexible way, describing dishes by size rather than course.
-Stillwater diners can choose to either select a couple of courses for themselves or share a selection of dishes among a group.
+Thus, Stillwater diners can choose to either select a couple of courses for themselves or share a selection of dishes amongst a group.

 As a complement to Craig’s delicious food, Stillwater has a renowned wine list, collated by their award-winning sommelier and co-owner, James.
 It also has an element of seasonality to it, with James constantly on the lookout for drops from both emerging and well-established winemakers, as well as some international offerings.

-The beautiful restored mill on the river only adds to the experience of dining at Stillwater.
-A revamp has allowed for the modern restaurant to snuggle perfectly into the light-filled room, while still showcasing the mill’s original wooden beams and view of the river below.
+The beautifully restored mill on the river only adds to the experience of dining at Stillwater.
+A revamp has allowed for the modern restaurant to snuggle perfectly into the light-filled room, whilst still showcasing the mill’s original wooden beams and view of the river below.
 Just like the menu, each element of the restaurant has a story behind it – tables are locally made and the Oregon timber beams arrived via convict ships when the mill was being built.

 Supporting and promoting quality food producers, artists and artisans is central to Providore’s ethos, with offerings ranging from hampers to food products and platters.